 Enter your email here to receive Weekly Wide-Awake

-This week, as I wade through the weight and possibility of a still new year, as I make sense of the successes and failures that have already happened, as winter bears down in a cold gray of complicated motivation, desire, fear, and hope, I consider Brown’s words.
+I wade through the weight of possibility and fear, I consider Brown’s words.
 They introduce me to the idea that I live in Act II — “the long, messy part of all stories where we watch the protagonist try to solve problems without being vulnerable and asking for help.
 It’s the part where surrender is the only path to triumph.”
 I am deep in Act II and not sure when it started and when it will end.
 Vulnerability feels like pouring peroxide on a wound.
-Surrender was my Word of the Year last year and I still feel queasy thinking about it.
+Surrender was my Word of the Year a few years ago.
+I still feel queasy thinking about it.
 I have too much ego not to see it as giving in or giving up.
 I am in the part where I have to remember to breathe and show up.
 At church, we started practicing embodied prayer — repeated deep cleansing breaths focused on releasing what separates us from feeling absolutely loved.
 It is important to feel absolutely loved.
 Perhaps surrender means believing deep in our bones that we are absolutely loved.
 As Act II continues, I will keep being present and breathing and reminding myself that I am absolutely loved.

 Thinking Out Loud

 Taking weekly stock of how I am doing is my practice of thinking out loud.
-As an exercise in examination, reflection, and (hopefully) growth, Weekly Wide-Awake is my attempt to join with others who model curiosity, generosity, and love through their thoughts, writing, and actions.
+As an exercise in examination, reflection, and (hopefully) growth, writing is my attempt to join with others and model curiosity, generosity, and love through thought, writing, and action.
 Thinking is not a destination.
 Planning does not accomplish much.
 Action can feel like running in place.
 Growth — the fruit of the thinking, planning, and action tree — is the sweetness of it all.
-As I record the workouts, money, contacts, pages, pounds, etc. — paying attention to my journey — I hold it all.
+Again, I pay attention to my journey.
+I hold it all.
 Not burning it all down and not giving up.
 Not forgetting to celebrate inches and small bites and every damn time I show up.
 That is growth.
 The thinking out loud part is sharing it with others.

 Giving Over Not Giving Up